Kloudless/kloudless-node/README.md

   },

   function(cb) {
-    // create the fs.ReadStream to pass in to files.upload()
+    // read file as Buffer to pass in to files.upload() var fileBuffer = fs.readFileSync('./test.txt');
-    var filestream = fs.createReadStream('./test.txt');

     // to upload a file to the account we just got data for kloudless.files.upload({
       "name": "test.txt",
       "account_id": accountId,
       "parent_id": "root",
-      "file": filestream,
+      "file": fileBuffer,
       // all API calls can specify URL query parameters by defining "queryParams" "queryParams": {
         "overwrite": "true"